jonnieZG/EButton/README.md

-# EButton - Single Button Driver
+# EButton - Single Event-Based Button Driver

 ## Why This One?
+**`EButton`** is short for "Event Button".
 I wrote this library in need of a reliable, compact driver for controlling a single key in my **`Arduino`** projects, with debouncing being properly handled, and fine grained, well defined events.
 Besides that, I wanted a library that I would be able to easily strip of unneeded features, making its memory footprint as small as possible.

 ## Quick Start
 1. Include the library. *(doh!)*